Q: Are monsters good at math?

 Week in the Life of an ESC195 Student

-While there are no practicals, ESC195 has an hour of tutorial every week.
-As in ESC194, you will be in smaller classes (25-30 students).
+Similar to ESC194, there are no practicals.
+There is one hour of tutorial every week.
+As in ESC194, you will be in smaller classes (20-25 students).
 TAs will work through problems similar to the assigned homework questions.
 At the end of each tutorial, you will also do a quiz.
-Each quiz is worth 2% and they are a great way to check that you are staying on top of the material.
+Each quiz is worth 2-3% of the final grade and are a great way to check that you are staying on top of the material.
 The questions for the quiz stem directly from the homework set for that week, so it incentivizes you to do the homework each week.

 Assessments

-As in ESC194, there are no formal assignments for this course.
+As in ESC194, there are no formal assignments for this course beyond the weekly quizzes in tutorials.
 However, you are provided with recommended practice problems every week.
 DO THESE!
 They will build your calculus skills and help prepare you for assessments.
 Indeed, some questions on quizzes, midterms, and exams are similar to those assigned.

 The assigned problems are all from the Stewart textbook (same textbook as in ESC194).
-A great thing about the textbook is that you can buy it in a package with a student solution manual.
-This contains worked solutions to all odd-numbered problems.
+As a reminder, you can buy the textbook in a package with a student solution manual, containing worked solutions to all odd-numbered problems.
 You can use it to check your work, discover alternative solution methods, and help yourself if you get stuck.

 Note: Although it can be useful, the student solution manual is not required for this course.
 The Stewart textbook already contains the final answers to all odd-numbered questions.